-Putting some extra energy and creativity into communicating the following key messages will be worth the effort.
-They will help align your organization’s culture and norms with the policy, thus influencing your employees to behave accordingly:
+Putting some extra energy and creativity into communicating the following key messages will be worth your effort.
+They will help align your organization’s culture and norms with your policy, thus influencing your employees to behave accordingly:

-- Communicate the following two messages together.
+- Communicate the following two messages concurrently.
 Firstly, the organization will not tolerate substance-related impairment while working.
-Secondly, the organization does provide a supportive and trustworthy environment for employees who come forward and seek help with their addiction and substance use disorder (ASUD).
+Secondly, the organization provides a safe and supportive environment for employees who come forward and seek help with their addiction and substance use disorder (ASUD).

-- Communicate the fact that stigmatizing employees with ASADs is harmful and counterproductive.
-This will help create a culture and environment that is genuinely supportive and trustworthy.
+- Communicate the fact that stigmatizing employees with ASUDs is harmful and counterproductive.
+This will help create a culture and environment that is genuinely safe and supportive.

-- Encourage employees to seek help immediately when they think they might be developing an ASAD.
+- Encourage employees to seek help immediately when they think they might be developing an ASUD.

 #3 Observation and Investigation for Early Detection

-Observation and investigation increase the rate of early detection, which reduces the cost of addiction or substance use disorders (ASUD) to the organization and reduces the recovery time and difficulty for employees.
+Observation and investigation increase rates of early detection, which reduces the cost of addiction or substance use disorders (ASUD) to the organization and reduces the recovery time and difficulty for employees.
 Your policy should specify who is responsible for observation and investigation activities, and ideally should also outline required training for those roles.
 You also need to specify what kinds of behaviors or changes in employee performance are acceptable causes for suspicion that an employee has an ASUD.

 Include drug and alcohol testing at your discretion

-A recent CCSA study emphasizes the weakness of the evidence in support of the claim that drug and alcohol testing reduces workplace ASAD.
+A recent CCSA study emphasizes the weakness of the evidence supporting the claim that drug and alcohol testing reduces workplace addiction or substance use disorders.
 Include drug and alcohol testing in your policy only if you have good reason to believe that it will help achieve your policy’s goals.